bijancn/CarND-Advanced-Lane-Lines/writeup_template.md

 ym_per_pix = 30/720
 xm_per_pix = 3.7/700
 ```
+The final reported curve radius is simply the average of the left and
+right line and a radius above 3km is considered as straight.
 For the distance off-center, I simply compared the middle of the screen
 (1280/2) with the center of the left and right line fit position at the
 bottom of the screen.
 While the precision of the conversion factors is